ChinaKnowledge.de -

 Using the form of parables and analogies, it explains the fundamental teachings of Buddhism through one hundred (actually ninety-eight) examples, such as karmic cause and effect (yinguo baoying 因果報應), the Eightfold Path (bazhengdao 八正道), generosity (dāna, Ch. bushi 布施), observance of moral precepts (chijie 持戒), etc.

-At the end of each story, a didactic summary is attached.
-Some of the parables still today possess meaning even without being interpreted according to Buddhist doctrine.
-The Republican writer Lu Xun 魯迅 (1881-1936) once contributed funds to have the Parable Sutra printed, and in 1926, he wrote an inscription for a new edition titled Chihuaman 癡華鬘, in which he emphasized the importance of these ancient Indian parables.
-This new edition removed the didactic portions of the Baiyujing, retaining only the stories, thereby making it a purely literary work.
+At the end of each story, a didactic summary is included.
+Some parables still hold meaning today even without being interpreted through Buddhist doctrine.
+The Republican writer Lu Xun 魯迅 (1881-1936) once helped fund the printing of the Parable Sutra, and in 1926 he wrote an inscription for a new edition titled Chihuaman 癡華鬘, in which he highlighted the significance of these ancient Indian parables.
+This new edition removed the didactic sections of the Baiyujing, leaving only the stories, thus making it a purely literary work.

 Sources: